Learn more about surfer’s ear and its symptoms and treatment options.

 Two surgical options exist for surfer’s ear.
 One involves the doctor making an incision behind the patient’s ear and using a drill to remove the bony growth.
 The other method involves the doctor using a micro chisel inside the ear canal to eliminate the bony growth.
 With this procedure, a thin sheet of silicone placed inside the ear protects the treated area after surgery.
 Three weeks after surgery, the silicone is removed.
 Recovery is quick for both surgical procedures.
 Ear drops or oral pain relievers are usually all that is needed for any post-op pain or discomfort.
 Antibiotics are commonly prescribed to prevent infection and to keep the silicone moist.
 Patients should avoid cold water in the ear for up to six weeks after their surgery.
 Most patients have no further problem after exostosis surgery, but new growths may develop with exposure to cold water and air.

 Since cold water and air create the problem of surfer’s ear, prevention methods include avoiding the conditions that cause exostosis.
-Avoid swimming, diving and surfing during strong wind, and don’t do these activities in very cold water.
-Other options are to wear custom-fit ear plugs, swimming caps, and diving suits with hoods attached.
-Also, after exiting water, tip your head to the side to let any water drain from the ears.
+Avoid swimming, diving and surfing in very cold water.
+Other options are to wear over the counter, custom-fit ear plugs, swimming caps, and diving suits with hoods attached.